-A snapshot overview of schools in Valencia that are considered (although not necessarily chosen) by English-speaking expat parents.
+A snapshot: schools in Valencia considered (but not necessarily chosen) by English-speaking expats.

 American School of Valencia (pending)

-American Elementary & Middle School Curriculum/ American High School Diploma/ IB Diploma/ Spanish Bach; ages 2-18; co-ed; day; independent; private non-profit; 750 students
+American curriculum/ American High School Diploma/ IB Diploma/ Spanish Bach; ages 2-18; co-ñed; day; independent; private non-profit; 850 students

-Adapted curriculum/ Spanish curriculum/ IGCSE/ A-Level/ Spanish Bach; ages 1-18; co-ed; day; independent; privately owned; 1,700 students
+Adapted English curriculum/ Spanish curriculum/ IGCSE/ A Level/ Spanish Bach; ages 1-18; co-ed; day and boarding; independent; privately owned; 1,440 students

-Located in Puzol, a beach community 20kms from central Valencia.
-Starting with the endearingly named ‘Baby Caxton’ and continuing up to A-Levels or Spanish Bachillerato.
-Currently, the majority of students are Spanish but with an increasing international cohort.
-Recently over 90 per cent achieved A*-C at IGCSE and nearly 80 per cent gained A*-C grades at A-Level.
+Located in Puzol, a beach community 20 kms from central Valencia.
+Starting with the endearingly named ‘Baby Caxton’ and continuing up to A Levels or Spanish Bachillerato.
+Currently, the majority of students are Spanish but with an increasingly large international cohort.
+Respectable results at IGCSE and A Level.
+Inspected by Cambridge Education for British Schools Overseas (BSO).

 These schools have been brought to our attention, but until we have more reports from parents, we are unable to consider reviewing them.